iam-sachinverma/covvalent-assignment/README.md

-Sure, here's an updated version of the README file that includes the additional step:

 # Covvalent Assignment

 In this assignment, I created a backend project using Node.js and MySQL.
 The project must have the following features: